 SAMANTHA: Yeah.
 I, I'm very lucky that I kind of came in with the group that I did because if you look at like myself, Theresa, Gabe, Jesse, Christie, like we all actually went on to dance in our jobs, which was not at all what we were majoring in.
 But I think the experience of being part of that team, and again, seeing you and Andrew and Beth how she was running the studio.
-Like that was the, okay, you really could do this if you put your mind to it and put the hours in and you wanted it, which was awesome.
+That was the moment where I thought, okay, you really could do this if you put your mind to it and put the hours in and you wanted it, which was awesome.

 AMANDA: Very much so.

 SAMANTHA: Yeah.
-That was, that was like, let's just throw you in the deep end with, you know, the worst waves possible and see what happens.
+That was like, let's just throw you in the deep end with the worst waves possible and see what happens.

-SAMANTHA: how would you describe, well, we survived.
-That was the important thing. how would you describe.
-Ohio star ball for folks that maybe aren't familiar with it.
+How would you describe Ohio Star Ball for folks that maybe aren't familiar with it.